Disavie/texteditor/README.md

-shitty terminal based text editor using basically only ansi escape sequences to move the cursor  <br />
-and do that stuff  <br />
+shitty terminal based text editor that uses basically only ANSI escape codes to move the cursor and do that stuff  <br />

 planned features: <br />

 --add modal mode <br />
---mimic common vim motions (ex hjkl wW bB hjkl dd i oO <ESC> f) <br />
 --add status bar displaying some info like current file and line count <br />
 --add command bar for VERY basic vim commands (ex w wq q e) <br />
 --add some vim <leader> imitation for faster commands (things like <leader>zz) <br />
+--add the "anatomy of a motion" so i can do things like 10j 10k dw db ETC <br />
+--this will likely mean a rework of the normal mode quick commands since i will need to add a proper buffer system to create a full command across inputs <br />

 commit #1 <br />
 FIX THE ERROR OF TWO KEY PRESSES AT ONCE, look up "cannonical terminal input mode"  <br />